scAB1001/notes-md/semester1/comp3211/XX. Exam-style questions.md

 31. Define replication transparency of a DS.
 Provide an example.
 32. Define concurrency transparency of a DS.
 Provide an example.
 33. Define failure transparency of a DS.
 Provide an example.
+34. What is meant by the terms 'resource sharing'?
+Give an example.
+35. What is meant by 'openness' in a DS?
+Give an example.
+36. Explain what the terms 'Interoperability, composability, and extensibility' refer to in an open DS.
+37.